Korbielowski/AutoJobApp/README.md

 ```
 # Usage/Quick Start

-After configuration and installation of the application, you can run it using commands below and then click the link or copy and paste it into preferred browser, that the fastapi backend returns e.g. ```http://127.0.0.1:8000```.
+After the configuration and installation of the application, you can run it using the commands below.
+Then click the link that the FastAPI backend returns, e.g. ```http://127.0.0.1:8000```.

-For more information on how to use software click [HERE](https://github.com/Korbielowski/AutoJobApp/blob/main/docs/guides/basic_guide.md).
+For more information on how to use the software, click [HERE](https://github.com/Korbielowski/AutoJobApp/blob/main/docs/guides/basic_guide.md).

 ### Docker (Recommended)
 ```bash